 The Dark mother Kali Ma meaning

-Kali Ma goddess, called the “Dark Mother,” is the Hindu goddess of creation, preservation, and goddess of destruction.
+Kali Ma goddess, called the “Dark Mother,” is the Hindu goddess of creation, preservation, death and goddess of destruction.
 She is especially known in her Destroyer aspect, squatting over her dead consort, Shiva, devouring his entrails while her yoni sexually devours his lingam, penis.

 Kali the dark mother is “The hungry earth, which devours its own children and fattens on their corpses…”.
 In India the experience of the Terrible Mother has been given its most form of Kali, which just is not simple imagery.

 It is the image of the Feminine and the Maternal.
 For in a profound way life and birth are connected to death and destruction.

 Kali ma goddess serves as the archetypal image of the birth-and-death Mother.
 Simultaneously the womb and tomb, giver of life as well as the devourer of her children.
 The identical image was in a thousand ancient religions.

 Current psychologists face this image with an uneasy acknowledgement of its power.
 Apparently the image of the angry, punishing, castrating Father seems less threatening than the destructive Mother.

 Perhaps because she symbolized the inexorable reality of death, whereas he only postulated a problematic post-mortem judgment.
 Perhaps this is one reason the Roman Catholics maintain the teaching of purgatory, to divert the final end.

 The full importance of the profound meaning of the functions of Kali have been dismissed or destroyed over the centuries.
 As have been the aspects of other manifestations of the goddess.
 They are:

 Many western interpretations of Kali in art and literature just depict the destructive aspect of this goddess.
 Which tend to portray her as fearsome and evil.

 In the London Museum is an image of her.
 Its name is “Kali-Destroying Demon.”
 The Encyclopedia Britannica devotes five columns to the Christian interpretation of the Logos.
 And dismisses Kali’s part in the creation of the world.

 This deity is in a brief paragraph as the consort of Shiva, and “a goddess of disease.”